 - a) Land use should be geared primarily to employment, hospitality, convention, entertainment, and related ancillary services and uses in order to maximize this economic development opportunity.
-Limited residential may be permitted, though restricted to the western edge of the new park space. - b) Ancillary uses and services are restricted to the grade level of all new development, and should be oriented towards Eustis Street.
+Limited residential may be permitted, though restricted to the western edge of the new park space. - b) Ancillary uses and services are restricted to the grade level of all new development, and should be oriented towards Eustis Street. - c) Large format retail should be prohibited within this a) This Character Area may provide an opportunity to construct a publicly or privately owned and operated parking ramp for shared use by area destinations.

-c) Large format retail should be prohibited within this Station Area.
+Station Area.
 Retail should only be permitted as a secondary use within a mixed-use development and may not exceed more than 20% total GFA of the building area.